 By incorporating prone swimmers into your routine, you can improve your shoulder mobility and strength, which is essential for maintaining overall shoulder health.

 Isometric Shoulder Exercises to Do at Home

-There are many advanced variations of the high plank which involve different levels of shoulder and core stability, but you should master the traditional high plank before trying anything else.
+Many advanced variations of the high plank involve different levels of shoulder and core stability, but you should master the traditional high plank before trying anything else.